BogdanDidukh2003/discrete-math-algorithms/README.md

 ### Algorithm 1.19

-Generating all partitions of a plural {1,2,...,n}
+Generating all partitions of a set {1,2,...,n}

 (Output shows block of a number which is equal to index)